 "Did it hurt?"

 Annie was a salty girl.
 She said things like "that sucks big dick" and rejoiced in describing to me the grisly details of a yeast infection.
 She was also a resident—a doctor.
 She had touched hundreds of penises, old penises, young penises.
 Cadaver penis.
 She had answered multiple choice questions on the organ and probably knew how to reference one in medical Spanish.
-Obviously, she understood that a quick tap on mine wasn't going to hurt, but she had still asked the question.
+Obviously, she understood a quick tap on mine wasn't going to hurt, but she had still asked the question.

 "It didn't hurt at all."
 I hated awkward topics and struggled not to grimace.
 "It felt good.
 It felt great."
 I nodded.
 "I'm totally fine."